 This article explains how to file a motion in a Washington State divorce or family law case.
-A motion is how you ask the court to make a small decision.
-More accurately, a motion is a request for the court to make a decision DURING the case as opposed to requesting that the court decide the case’s final outcome.
+A motion is how you ask the court to make a small decision (as opposed to a petition, which is how you ask the court to make a large decision).
+Usually a motion is a request for the court to make a decision DURING the case as opposed to requesting that the court decide the case’s final outcome.
 There are many types of motions, such as for temporary orders, modification of temporary orders, and trial continuances.
 This article gives general guidance.
 If you’re filing a motion for temporary orders, read this article in conjunction with How to Get Temporary Orders.
 If you’re in danger and need emergency relief, skip to How to Get an Immediate Restraining Order.
 We also have a separate article on Entering Agreed Orders, including agreed temporary orders.

 Table of Contents

 III.
 Filing & Serving the Documents